shubhamtiwari-2003/Club-Management-Project/README.md

 # Club-Management-Project
-Django-Rest-Framework project used for the college club management.
+Django-Rest-Framework | React JS project used for the college club management.